Are you ready to discover your college program?

-- Software engineering offers a variety of specializations for professionals with different interests — front-end, back-end, security, DevOps, and quality assurance.
+- Software engineering offers a variety of specializations for professionals with different interests — front-end, back-end, security, data science, DevOps, and quality assurance.

 - Software engineering is a dynamic profession.
 Each day brings new challenges as engineers strive to meet clients' diverse needs.